g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

   }
 }
 ```
+Explanation:
+* This code sets up a simple Flutter app with a single screen containing a button to show the GDPR consent dialog.
+* When the button is pressed, the `showGdprDialog` function is called to display the consent dialog.
+* The `showGdprDialog` function takes several parameters:
+  - `context`: The BuildContext of the current widget.
+  - `privacyPolicyUrl`: The URL of the app's privacy policy.
+  - `termsOfServiceUrl` (optional): The URL of the app's terms of service.
+  - `onAccept` (optional): A callback function to handle the user's acceptance of terms.
+  - `onDecline` (optional): A callback function to handle the user's decline of terms.
+- When the user accepts the terms, the `onAccept` callback is invoked, and when the user declines, the `onDecline` callback is invoked.
+In this code, they simply print a message to the console, but you would typically implement your own logic here, such as enabling certain features or disabling data collection based on the user's choice.

+Overall, this code provides a basic implementation of a GDPR consent dialog in a Flutter app using the `gdpr_dialog` package.
+It allows users to review and accept or decline the app's terms of service and privacy policy, helping to ensure compliance with data protection regulations.

 3. Customize the Dialog: You can customize the appearance and behavior of the consent dialog by providing optional parameters to the `showGdprDialog` function.
 For example, you can specify the URLs for the app's privacy policy and terms of service, as well as define callback functions to handle user's acceptance or decline of the terms.